appcues/mojito/README.md

 ## Why Mojito?

-Mojito exists to satisfy the following design goals:
+Mojito addresses the following design goals:

 * _Little or no configuration needed._  Use Mojito to make requests to as many different destinations as you like, without thinking about